haddocking/haddocking.github.io/education/molmod_online/docking.md

 In this stage we will make use of the active residues returned by CPORT for MDM2

 <a class="prompt prompt-info">
-  Active residues (directly involved in the interaction) -> Input here the list of active residues returned by CPORT for MDM2
+  Active residues (directly involved in the interaction) -> Input here the list of active residues returned by CPORT/ARCTIC-3D for MDM2
 </a>
 <a class="prompt prompt-info">
   Automatically define passive residues around the active residues -> **uncheck** (passive should only be defined if active residues are defined for the second molecule)